Some links in this post may be affiliate links

 Pruning Fairy Crassula involves removal of dead or diseased leaves and spent flowers to keep it neat and also discourage pest and disease infestations.
 Snip the leaves at the base with a sterilized knife or pair of scissors to prevent diseases transmission.

-Fairy Crassula (Crassula multicava) can be propagated at the beginning of the growing season from plantlets borne on the flower stem, leaf cuttings or stem cuttings.
+Fairy Crassula multicava propagation can be done at the beginning of the growing season from leaf cuttings, stem cuttings and plantlets borne on the flower stem.

 Take Fairy Crassula leaf cuttings complete with the petiole.
 Allow the leaf cutting to dry out (callus) for a few days to prevent rotting.